software-mansion/starknet-rust/examples/starknet-rust-wasm/README.md

 $ yarn install
 ```

-Build the web app, which uses `starknet-rs` as a WASM module:
+Build the web app, which uses `starknet-rust` as a WASM module:

 ```console
 $ yarn build